-It is important to clearly distinguish the transient shear banding phenomenology from the time-dependent behavior of thixotropic materials.
-Here, rather than a competition between aging and shear rejuvenation, the transition from a solid-like state to a liquid-like state seems to involve plastic events and damage accumulation in a way that resembles hard solids.
-Indeed, one can observe that the flowing band slowly ``erodes'' the material at rest before the whole material experiences a rather sudden fluidization.
-Such an induction phase suggests that erosion by the fluidized band somehow fragilizes the bulk arrested microgel, bringing it to a critical state before complete sudden fluidization occurs.
-Such a critical state could be analogous to the one reached right before its collapse by a colloidal gel experiencing ``delayed sedimentation" \cite{Buscall:2009,Teece:2011,Barlett:2012}.
-However more experiments that provide access to the structure of the band at rest will be needed in the future to confirm such a picture.
+It is important to clearly distinguish the transient shear-banding phenomenology from the time-dependent behavior of thixotropic materials.
+Here, rather than a competition between aging and shear rejuvenation, the transition from a solid-like to a liquid-like state seems to involve plastic events and damage accumulation in a way that resembles hard solids.
+Indeed, the flowing band can be observed to slowly ``erode'' the material at rest before the whole material experiences a rather sudden fluidization.
+This induction phase suggests that erosion by the fluidized band somehow fragilizes the bulk-arrested microgel, bringing it to a critical state before complete, sudden fluidization occurs.
+Such a critical state could be analogous to the one reached by a colloidal gel experiencing ``delayed sedimentation" right before its collapse \cite{Buscall:2009,Teece:2011,Barlett:2012}.
+However, more experiments that provide access to the structure of the band at rest are needed to confirm such a picture.
 Moreover, a systematic comparison with recent molecular dynamic simulations of disordered systems could help to bridge the gap between yield stress fluids and amorphous solids \cite{Fusco:2014}.